2025 NZAG Programme

 Recent publications that address global issues in contexts of ageing include: A Research Agenda for the Decade of Healthy Ageing; Conceptualising and Measuring the Social Care Economy; and Migration and urbanization trends and family wellbeing in Canada: A focus on disability and Indigenous issues.
 She is an academic advisor to research programs on Families and Care Networks of Older Adults led by Professor Marjolein Broese van Groenou (Netherlands); Family Caregiving of Older Persons in Southern Africa led by Prof Elena Moore (South Africa); and Modifiable Pathways to Sustainable Ageing in Aotearoa led by Professor Fiona Alpass, (New Zealand).

-Dr. Ashleigh Barret-Young
+Dr. Ashleigh Barrett-Young

 Dr Ashleigh Barrett-Young is a Research Fellow at the University of Otago | Ōtākou Whakaihu Waka.
 She is a lifecourse researcher with research interests predominantly in biomarkers of brain ageing and social and structural determinants of health, such as social connection, socioeconomic position, and access to healthcare services.
 Her research is designed to address critical questions for translation from bench to clinic, such as how biomarkers perform in community-dwelling, middle-aged people with comorbidities, and whether there are particular cultural considerations that may influence implementation of future screening programmes.